-EDU 340 ASSESSMENT OF TEACHING AND LEARNING Two credit hours Prerequisites: EDU 101, 102, 103, 104, 201, 202, 205, 204, PSY 100 (or PSY 110), PSY 205.
-Must be taken with EDU 348
+EDU 340 ASSESSMENT OF TEACHING AND LEARNING

+Prerequisites: EDU 201, 205.
+Must be taken concurrently with EDU 348.

 Students will study elements of measurement, evaluation, effective teaching, and student achievement in diverse settings.
 The course will emphasize: evaluation methods, grading systems, standardized and teacher-made tests and their interpretation, as well as formal and informal assessment methods.
 25 hours of clinical/field experience hours required